61 Devastating Signs Of Emotional Abuse In A Relationship

 She doesn’t need to lay a finger on you for you to flinch at the look of hatred in her eyes.
 Real physical abuse feels like it’s just a hair’s width away from this angry moment, and you truly fear for your safety.

-Chaos and Crisis Creation
+Psychological Abuse and Crisis Creation

 38. Acts jealous and suspicious of your friends and social contacts.